PengNi/dSimer/README.md

-dSimer is an R package which provides eight function-based methods for disease similarity calculation.
-These eight methods take advantage of diverse biological data which calculate disease similarity from different perspectives.
-The disease similarity matrix obtained from these eight methods can also be visualized by dSimer.
+dSimer is an R package which provides computation of nine methods for measuring disease-disease similarity, including a standard cosine similarity measure and eight function-based methods.
+The disease similarity matrix obtained from these nine methods can be visualized through heatmap and network.
+Biological data widely used in disease-disease associations study are also provided by dSimer.

-If you are interested in this package, use ?dSimer for help.
+If you are interested in this package, install it from R and bioconductor and use ?dSimer for help.